Annett Böhm

-Annett Böhm (born 8 August 1980 in Meerane, Saxony, East Germany) is a German Judoka.
+Annett Böhm (born 8 January 1980 in Meerane, Saxony, East Germany) is a German Judoka.

 Career

 She began practicing Judo in PSC Glauchau/Meerane at the age of 7 years.
 Her first coaches were Erhard and Michael Hinke.
 In 1995 she went to a sport boarding school in Leipzig where she trained as part of the high performance Judo group.
 Böhm finished her Master of Sport science at the University of Leipzig in 2005.
 In 2007, she started to study journalism.

 Her coach since 1999 has been Norbert Littkopf.
 He was for several years also the coach of the German women's national team.

 Her first major success was in 1997, when she won the gold medal at the European Junior Championships in Ljubljana, Slovenia.
 Two years later she won the silver medal.
-She gained 5th place at the 2000 European Judo Championships in Wrocław, Poland and won her first gold medal at the German National Championships.
+She gained 5th place at the 2000 European Championships in Wrocław, Poland and won her first gold medal at the German National Championships.